Review of LEED v4.1 draft EPD creditsA valiant attempt with serious casting flaws - and how to fix them

 So what’s wrong with Option 1?
-All product-specific EPDs in the world no longer qualify, that’s what.
+Most product-specific EPDs no longer qualify, that’s what.

-LEED v4.1 draft prevents virtually all product-specific EPDs in the world from qualifying for the credit.
+LEED v4.1 draft invalidates most product-specific EPDs, except some US ones, from qualifying for the credit.
 This is caused by nominally small, but essential changes compared to the v4 manual.
 These changes will not lead to any improvements in terms of products, but will doubtlessly generate additional verification business for EPD consultants and makes creating EPDs even more costly.
 For clarity, it’s worth clarifying that the requirements for industry-average EPDs were not changed in v4.1 and those are not affected.

 The heart of the matter is the type of verification applied to the EPDs.
 The first thing to understand is that the cornerstone standard ISO 14025 (Type III environmental declarations) apply to all EPDs.
 And this standard requires independent verification for every EPD and requires the EPD programme operators to vet and monitor the verifiers.
 All this is happening for every Type III EPD, and all of them comply with ISO 14025.